Reloaded-Project/Reloaded-II/docs/LinuxSetupGuideNew.md

 If you have a Steam game, install it and run it at least once.

-If you have a non-Steam game, add it to the launcher and launch it from Steam.
+If you have a non-Steam game, add it to the Steam launcher and launch it from Steam first.

 !!! info "This is required for [Protontricks] to discover the game."